JIAQING-XIE/JIAQING-XIE.github.io/overview.md

 Recent News:

+06.21 I will begin the summer research after super submission.

+06.2021 A new paper *Fea2Fea: Exploring Graph Feature Correlations via Graph Neural Networks* which will be submiited to *ECML KDD GEM workshop*.

-04.2021 Our paper **VAE** on anti-cancer drug response prediction is accepted at *2021 ICLR AI4PH workshop*.
+04.2021 Our paper *VAE on anti-cancer drug response prediction* is accepted at *2021 ICLR AI4PH workshop*.

-04.2021 Writing the paper on Exploring Graph Features By GNN which will be submiited to *KDD DLG'21*.

 04.2021 Happy to hear from the school of informatics that my final year research project is based on variational inference and Pyro.
 My supervisor is Siddarth N. and co-supervised by Tuan anh Le and Eli Bingham from MIT and Broad Institute.